ProjectQ-Framework/FermiLib/README.rst

 The current version is an alpha release which features data structures and tools for obtaining and manipulating representations of fermionic Hamiltonians.
 FermiLib is designed as a library on top of `ProjectQ <https://github.com/ProjectQ-Framework/ProjectQ>`__ and leverages ProjectQ to compile, emulate and simulate quantum circuits.
 There are also `plugins <http://projectq.ch/code-and-docs/#Fermilib>`__ available for FermiLib.

+You may also be interested in `OpenFermion <http://openfermion.org>`__, an actively developed FermiLib fork which is designed without an explicit dependency on ProjectQ in order to support a variety of circuit compilation and simulation frameworks.

 Getting started
 ---------------